Randy Wells: Professional career

 Randy wrestled with forearm soreness early in 2011, but says his year turned around when teammate Ryan Dempster admonished him in July, "You're a good pitcher.
 [Stop] feeling sorry for yourself because your arm's been bothering you, and go out there and pitch like you know you can pitch."
 So he did: The result was five straight wins, including a two-hit shutout.

 Wells was designated for assignment by the Cubs on June 27, 2012.
 At the time, he was 1–2 with a 5.34 ERA in 12 games (four starts).
-On October 6, 2012, Wells elected free agency.
+On October 6, Wells elected free agency.

 On December 6, 2012, Wells signed a minor league contract with the Texas Rangers organization.
-On April 30, he announced his retirement.
+On April 30, 2013, he announced his retirement from professional baseball.